A-I-Research-Facility/Reinforcement-learning/q-learning-6/README.md

         def __eq__(self, other):
             return self.x == other.x and self.y == other.y

-We have 9 total movement options.
-(0, 1, 2, 3, 4, 5, 6, 7, 8).
+We have 9 total movement options : 0, 1, 2, 3, 4, 5, 6, 7, 8<br>

 So, now our agent doesn't need to take help of the boundaries to go up-down or left-right :

         def action(self, choice):
             if choice == 0: